syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Advanced-Features.md

 ![](Advanced-Features_images/Advanced-Features_img5.jpeg)

-_Figure_ _97_: Central Port

 #### Custom ports

 Custom ports can be defined at any position of the diagram node, thus allowing the creation of any number of connection ports at any position on the node.
 All the connections can be defined from the required point or port.
 Unlike the default port, the custom port when set, will be visible.
 The DrawPorts property must be enabled for custom ports to be created.

-> Note: When a link is drawn to a node or another link and when the EnableCentralPort is set to True, the links cannot be connected to the custom port.
+N> When a link is drawn to a node or another link and when the EnableCentralPort is set to True, the links cannot be connected to the custom port.
 Hence make sure to disable that property for the links and the nodes to connect the links to the custom ports.

 <table>
 <tr>